-If you, or a family member or friend has been recently diagnosed with pulmonary hypertension (PH), you will no doubt have lots of questions.
-This section aims to answer the most frequently asked questions.
+If you, or a family member or friend has been recently diagnosed with pulmonary hypertension (PH), it is likely you will have lots of questions.
+We hope you find this section helpful.

-Pulmonary hypertension (often shortened to PH) is a serious condition where the blood pressure in the pulmonary arteries is high.
-This causes progressive damage to the heart and lungs.
+Pulmonary hypertension (often shortened to PH) is a rare and serious condition that causes high blood pressure in the blood vessels connecting the heart and lungs (the pulmonary arteries).

 After you have been diagnosed with PH your specialist PH team will discuss treatment options with you.
 The treatments you receive will depend on the type of PH you have and how severe it is.